'Mulan' Reboot Is Beautiful, But Fails To Breathe New Life Into An Old Tale

 The Imperial Army commander is nicely played by Donnie Yen, one of a few veteran actors cast in key supporting roles.
 Jet Li exudes beard-stroking gravitas as the Chinese emperor, while Jason Scott Lee gets some compelling layers to play as Bori Khan, the villainous leader of the Rouran army.
 Bori Khan is aided in battle by a powerful sorceress — that's the great Gong Li — who becomes the movie's most intriguing character.
 She could be Mulan's evil twin or perhaps a stealth ally: another woman fighting for her place in a man's army.

-Caro has made previous movies about defying the patriarchy, like Whale Rider and especially North Country, her 2005 drama about a landmark sexual harassment lawsuit.
+Caro has made previous movies about defying the patriarchy, such as Whale Rider and especially North Country, her 2005 drama about a landmark sexual harassment lawsuit.
 Mulan continues in the same vein.
 Despite being the most gifted soldier in her regiment, Mulan must keep her identity a secret.
 Some gentle comedy ensues: Her inability to bathe with the other soldiers makes for an amusing running gag.

 But the movie is also serious about the consequences of her deception.
 Hiding the truth about who you are, it suggests, will ultimately limit your potential.
 That's a valuable lesson.
 The trouble is that the movie sometimes seems to be nothing but lessons, and once Mulan absorbs each one, circumstances tend to shift too swiftly in her favor.